tlswg/tls-key-update/draft-ietf-tls-extended-key-update.md

 ## Post-Compromise Security (PCS)

 Extended Key Update supports post-compromise security under the assumptions described in {{scope}}.
 If an attacker temporarily compromises an endpoint and obtains the traffic keys in use before an Extended Key Update takes place, but the compromise does not persist during and after the EKU completes, the attacker cannot derive the new keying material established by EKU.
-This property follows from the use of fresh ephemeral key exchange material during each Extended Key Update, which produces new traffic keys that are independent of the previous ones.
+This property follows from the use of fresh ephemeral key exchange material during each Extended Key Update, which produces new traffic keys that compromise of prior traffic keys does not help derive.
 As a result, confidentiality of application data encrypted after the Extended Key Update is preserved even if the earlier traffic keys were exposed.

 ## Key Freshness and Cryptographic Independence

 Each Extended Key Update derives new traffic keys from ephemeral key exchange material.
 This ensures strong separation between successive traffic keys:

-* The new traffic keys established by an Extended Key Update are independent of the previous traffic keys.
+* Compromise of prior traffic keys does not help derive the new traffic keys established by an Extended Key Update.
 * Compromise of one of traffic keys does not allow recovery of any earlier or later traffic keys.
 * Application data protected under one of the traffic keys cannot be decrypted using keys from another.